Nabeel-javed/audits/EmpowerToken.md

 ### Issue[02]: ETH transfer uses deprecated `.transfer()` instead of `.call()`

 #### Description
-The contract uses `.transfer()` to send ETH.
+The contract `Donation.sol` in the function `transferETH` uses `.transfer()` to send ETH.
 This method is deprecated and has a hard-coded gas limit of 2300 gas units, which could potentially cause transactions to fail if the receiving address is a contract with a more complex receive function.

 #### Proof of Concept (PoC)
 ```solidity